iNavFlight/inav/docs/Buzzer.md

 ## Connections

-### Naze32

-Connect a supported buzzer directly to the BUZZ pins.
-Observe polarity.
-Also if you are working with flight controller outside of a craft, on a bench for example, you need to supply 5 volts and ground to one of the ESC connections or the buzzer will not function.

 ### CC3D

 Buzzer support on the CC3D requires that a buzzer circuit be created to which the input is PA15.